| |

 -

-A pension, profit-sharing, or qualified savings plan
+profit-sharing, or qualified savings plan that is

-conformity with IRS rules.
-Contributions accumulate tax
+with IRS rules.
+Contributions accumulate tax deferred

-employer as a current business expense. top
+current business expense. top

 -